Multilayer Networks 101

 What are Multilayer Networks?

-A multilayer network models systems with multiple types of relationships, node types, or interaction contexts.
+A multilayer network models systems with multiple types of relationships, node types, or interaction contexts while keeping each interaction labeled by its layer.
+Each edge carries both endpoints and the layer context, so interactions remain distinguishable.

 Example: A researcher’s social world includes coauthors, colleagues, students, and Twitter followers.
 These are different relationship types with different meanings.
 A multilayer network keeps them as separate layers rather than flattening into one graph.